erkan612/GMUI/README.md

 MIT License - feel free to use in personal and commercial projects.

-## Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues for bugs and feature requests.

 ## Support

 If you encounter any issues or have questions:
-1. Check this documentation
+1. Check the documentation
-2. Look at the example code provided
+2. Look at the example codes provided
 3. Open an issue on GitHub
+4. Reach me on discord (erkan612)

 ---

-**GMUI** - Powering beautiful interfaces in GameMaker projects everywhere!
+**GMUI**